How to build a startup team. We interviewed Olga, CEO of Monshare, how she used Flowtrace to build remote team and get her business started.

 We interviewed Olga Starosotska, entrepreneur and CEO of Monshare, an expense tracker app.
 In this part, we look at how Monshare used Flowtrace to create a transparent leadership culture and find insights in day-to-day remote management.

-CULTURE AND LEADERSHIP
+STARTUP CULTURE AND LEADERSHIP

 Generally, what's the most critical thing in an organization?